josephsenior/Agentic-Design-Patterns/agentic_patterns_projects/chapter13_human_in_loop/README.md

 - Conversation tracking
 - Support workflow management

+Sometimes the agent can handle things on its own.
+Sometimes it needs human help.
+This pattern knows when to escalate and how to hand off smoothly to a human operator.

 ## Features

-- Escalation decision making
+- Escalation decision making (knows when to ask for help)
-- Conversation history
+- Conversation history (keeps track of what was discussed)
-- Auto-escalation after N interactions
+- Auto-escalation after N interactions (escalates if it's taking too long)
-- Support workflow
+- Support workflow (smooth handoff to humans)

+The agent tries to help first, but if it's stuck or the situation is too complex, it escalates to a human.
+It keeps the full conversation history so the human knows what's been tried.

 ## Installation